-The basic head alignment used in panoramic imaging is comparable to the recommended head position for maxillary periapical and bitewing radiographs.
-The patient’s head should be adjusted so that the midsagittal plane is perpendicular to the floor and the occlusal plane is parallel to the floor.
+The basic head alignment used in panoramic imaging is comparable to the recommended head position for maxillary periapical and bitewing radiographic images.
+The patient’s head should be adjusted so that the midsagittal plane is perpendicular to the floor and the Frankfort horizontal or occlusal plane is parallel to the floor.

-However, with panoramic imaging several additional alignment planes are necessary to achieve a consistent result.
+However, with panoramic imaging several additional alignment planes are necessary to achieve a consistent diagnostic result.
 The patient’s head must be centered in three different planes in order to uniformly record the maxillofacial complex.
-The head alignment planes include the midsagittal, occlusal and the anteroposterior.
+The head alignment planes include the midsagittal, Frankfort horizontal/occlusal and the anteroposterior.
 Each will be discussed below.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.